Bump Elliott: Big Nine MVP in 1947

-1948 Rose Bowl against Southern Cal
+1948 Rose Bowl against USC

-As the Big Nine Conference champions, the 1947 Wolverines were invited to play in the 1948 Rose Bowl game against the Southern Cal Trojans.
+As the Big Nine Conference champions, the 1947 Wolverines were invited to play in the 1948 Rose Bowl game against the USC Trojans.
 Michigan dominated the game, winning 49–0, as "the shifty Chappuis and the speedy Elliott began to fake (the Trojans) out of their shoes."
 Elliott scored on an 11-yard touchdown pass from Chappuis.
 In August 1948, Elliott was chosen as the captain of the College All-Stars in their game against the Chicago Cardinals at Soldier Field.
 Injured in practice, Elliott was unable to play as the Cardinals beat the All-Stars, 28–0.

 Application for 1948 eligibility denied

 Elliott applied for an extra year of eligibility in 1948.
 Due to his military service, he played in only three games as a freshman and six games in his sophomore season.
-Under the Big Nine conference code, he was eligible for a fifth season due to a war-caused stay at Purdue in 1943–1944.
+Under the Big Nine Conference code, he was eligible for a fifth season due to a war-caused stay at Purdue in 1943 and 1944.
 However, his request was denied by the Big Nine Conference.
 The decision was criticized by Michigan's representative on the Big Nine faculty committee as a "grave injustice."
 Nonetheless, Elliott set the Michigan career interception return yards record that stood for five years until Don Oldham pushed the record from 174 yards to 181 yards.
 His 174 career yards still ranks fifth in school history.